Ensembl/ensembl-genes-metadata/README.md

 The EnsEMBL Genebuild Meta Database System

-This repo contains modules and scripts for maintaning the Ensembl genebuild metadatabase Currently, this repo contains both Perl and Python modules and/or scripts for adding assembly records to the database To add a new assembly to the database, you have to ensure that you have the required PERL5LIB for running the genebuild annotation pipeline in your path
+This repo contains modules and scripts for maintaning the Ensembl genebuild meta database.

+Currently, this repo contains both Perl and Python modules and/or scripts for adding assembly records to the database

+To add a new assembly to the database, you need to have the required PERL5LIB for running the genebuild annotation pipeline in your path

 ## Requirements
 In addition to the listed python packages (see requirements.txt), you will need to have biopython installed either locally or centrally and set in your path,